thindil/steamsky/README.md

 * Font Hack Nerd Font is under MiT license: https://nerdfonts.com/
 * Font Roboto is under Apache v2.0 license: https://fonts.google.com/specimen/Roboto

+Some images used by the game are from https://game-icons.net, distributed under CC-BY-3.0 license.

 The changelog and a copy of the GPLv3 license can be found in the [doc](bin/doc) directory.